muritane/coordination-architecture/architectural_hygiene.md

 ## Core Observation

 Unhygienic systems rely on **implicit sinks**.
 Hygienic systems do not.

-An implicit sink is any agent, component, or role that absorbs disturbance, risk, or coordination load **without explicit ownership, bounds, or interfaces**.
+An **implicit sink** is any agent, component, or role that absorbs execution pressure, disturbance, or coordination load **without explicit ownership, bounds, or interfaces**.

 ---